CtrlK

 Distinctiveness Conflict Risk

-Occupies a clear niche focused specifically on bug localization and isolation techniques, distinct from general debugging, code review, or testing skills.
-The emphasis on tracing, bisecting, and isolation makes it unlikely to conflict with broader coding or fixing skills.
+Clearly carved out niche focused specifically on bug localization and tracing techniques, distinct from general coding, code review, or testing skills.
+The specific techniques (git bisect, binary search debugging, [TRACE] patterns) and the focus on pinpointing bug origins make it unlikely to conflict with other skills.

 3 / 3